pauldamsa/Face-Recognition/README.md

 ## To-do list:
 * Improve the performance of the model when the face is occluded or any other situations.
+* Add face alignment step in order to get more accurate results.

 ## Contact